clayallsopp/matic-docs/docs/develop/wallets/plaid-wallet-onboard.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-**Plaid Wallet Onboard** lets you integrate multiple wallets such as Coinbase Wallet, Metamask, and more into your dApp.
+**Plaid Wallet Onboard** allows your dApp to connect to hundreds of self-custody wallets, including browser plugin wallets, WalletConnect-compatible mobile wallets, and custom protocols or UX required by hybrid and hardware wallets.
+It's easier than ever to integrate Metamask, Coinbase Wallet, Rainbow, and more into your dApp.

-Wallet Onboard can be configured to automatically ensure users have their wallet setup to use Polygon.
+Wallet Onboard can be configured to automatically ensure that users have their wallets set up to use the Polygon network.

 <div align="center">
 <img width="603" src={useBaseUrl("img/plaid-wallet-onboard/splash.png")} />